Head of House

 My homing thoughts will fly.

-Wright House is named after celebrated poet, and local of Mt Tamborine for many years, Judith Wright, who should not only be remembered for her prolific poetry writing and creation of children’s stories, but also for being a crusader of human rights and the environment.
+Wright House is named after celebrated poet Judith Wright who is remembered fondly for prolific poetry writing, a creation of children’s stories and also a strong advocate for human rights and the environment.
 Love of Australian values and strength of compassion are also exemplified in Wright House in many ways.